xuwei-k/sbt-uglify/README.md

 ```

 A standard build profile for the Uglify optimizer is provided which will mangle variables for obfuscation and
 compress.
-Source maps are also generated.
-Also by default, everything is minified into a "main.min.js" file either
+Each input `.js` file found in your assets folders will have a corresponding `.min.js` file and source maps are also generated.
-in your `js` or `javascripts` folder, or in the root of your assets if neither of those exist.
-If you wish to limit what is uglified then you can use filters e.g.:
+If you wish to limit or extend what is uglified then you can use filters e.g.:

 ```scala
 includeFilter in uglify := GlobFilter("myjs/*.js"),
 ```

 ...where the above will include only those files under the `myjs` folder.
-The sbt `excludeFilter` is also available to the `uglify` scope.
+The sbt `excludeFilter` is also available
+to the `uglify` scope and defaults to excluding the public folder and extracted Webjars.

 You are able to use and/or customize settings already made, and add your own.
 Here are a list of relevant settings and
 their meanings (please refer to the [UglifyJs documentation](http://lisperator.net/uglifyjs) for details on the